-We intend to co-invest with Ares funds (other than ACOF) when we believe it will be advantageous for us to do so.
+We intend to co-invest with Ares funds when we believe it will be advantageous for Ares Capital to do so.
 As a BDC, we would not generally be permitted to invest in any portfolio company in which Ares or any of its affiliates currently has an investment or make any co-investments with Ares or its affiliates.
 Consequently, we intend to apply for an exemptive order from the SEC that would permit us to co-invest with funds managed by Ares.
 Any such order will be subject to certain terms and conditions.
-There is no assurance that the application for exemptive relief will be granted by the SEC.
-Accordingly, we cannot assure you that the Company will be permitted to co-invest with funds managed by Ares.